Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 In drug cases, the State can seek the forfeiture of certain assets.
 Forfeiture is a civil proceeding.
 It is not considered a punishment for a drug crime.
 Rather, it is regarded as a way to prevent individuals from benefiting from criminal activity.
+Continue reading about forfeiture in Lubbock Drug Cases.

 The forfeiture statutes allow the State to seek title to (or ownership of) contraband.
-Obviously, if the police seize illegal drugs, those drugs will not be returned regardless of the outcome of the criminal case.
+Obviously, if the police seize illegal drugs.
+Those drugs will not be returned regardless of the outcome of the criminal case.
 Forfeiture statutes go beyond illegal drugs, however, to define contraband as:

 - Any property used or intended to be used in the commission of a drug felony.
 “Property” could include land, buildings, vehicles, weapons, and any other property that facilitates a drug crime.